 Royalty payments are subject to 20% WHT.
 However, an applicable DTT signed between Egypt and the foreign country may result in a reduction in this rate.
 Please see below for the ministerial decree affecting the treatment of interest and royalty payments.

 Service payments to non-residents

 Service payments are subject to the 20% WHT.
-However, an applicable DTT signed between Egypt and the foreign country may result in the exemption of these payments if the services are performed abroad and not through PE in Egypt.
+However, an applicable DTT signed between Egypt and the foreign country may result in the exemption of these payments if the services are performed abroad and not through PE in Egypt (based on each DTT).